 Although there is much to do in caring for a new baby, you cannot expect to settle quickly into a good night's sleep if you are rushing around directly before going to bed.
 Just as a bed time routine can assist your baby transcend into sleep so it can for you.
 Plan your day so that you have a wind-down period close to bed time.
 This may include a deep relaxing bath, warm milk, a few pages of a good book or listening to relaxing music.

 Encourage your baby to settle to sleep independently

 You cannot continue to provide a high level of care for your baby if your own needs for sleep continue to go unmet.
 If your baby is waking during the night more often than would be considered 'normal' for his age, then encouraging independent sleep habits may assist him to sleep longer periods, without waking you as frequently through the night.
 This does not mean you need to leave him to 'cry-it-out' to do so.

 Partners are often great in helping with practical tasks but are not always as good at providing emotional support.
 It's mostly not for lack of wanting, more from lack of knowing exactly how to support you emotionally.

-Your partner is not a mind reader and you may need to tell him exactly where and how he can help.
+Your partner is not a mind reader and you may need to tell him exactly where and how he/ she can help.
 Take care not to be overly critical about how your partner does things.
-He may not do things exactly as you would do them.
+They may not do things exactly as you would do them.
 Just as you do not need to do everything perfectly neither does your partner.

 In much the same way as you may need to be specific about practical tasks you may also need to be specific on how your partner can support you emotionally.
 If you need your partner's reassurance that you are doing a good job taking care of your baby, you need to tell him exactly what you want.
 Vague suggestions of "I need more support" may not be sufficient.